 I started making pottery in 2012.
 If you had asked me at the beginning why I wanted to make pots, I'd have said that I want to make beautiful things.
 I wouldn't say that anymore.
 Now I'd say that I want to make engaging things, pots that have presence and draw your attention to them, pots that aren't merely pretty but intrigue you even if only for a moment.

 Nature has taught me a great deal and I've tried to stay attentive to her.
 Trees have been important to my designs as well as rocks such as geodes and nodules.
 The sea has also inspired me, and things like corals, sponges, even sea slugs have shaped my forms.

 I like playing with contrasts.
 For instance, I might shape the body of a piece as symmetrically as I can with a surface as smooth as I can make it, then I put a hand built rim on the top that's been pinched out in an irregular way.
 I think these contrasts add interest to the piece and make it more engaging.
 The design can't all be taken in at a glance but keeps giving you more the more you look at it.

-Since becoming a potter I've been exposed to the work of excellent potters from all parts of the globe from ancient times to the present.
-They inspire me, intimidate me, even discourage me at times because they're so good.
+Since becoming a potter I've been exposed to the work of excellent potters all over the world from ancient times to the present.
+They inspire me, intimidate me, even depress me at times because they're so good.
 Their work challenges me to experiment, to take chances, and to risk failure in order to grow.